 Therefore, the chances are good that lenders will not foreclose on your house after you file a Chapter 7 bankruptcy in Georgia when you are making timely and current monthly payments, even if you did not sign a reaffirmation agreement.

-So What Exactly are the Drawbacks to Reaffirming Your Mortgage?
+What Exactly are the Drawbacks to a Reaffirmation Agreement?

 The first is, as in the case of your car, signing a reaffirmation agreement means you are on the hook for the mortgage.
 Thus, if you are unemployed or have unstable income and have a large mortgage balance, it is not a good idea to sign a mortgage reaffirmation agreement.